-GCSEs in England have been reformed, please see here for a timetable of the reforms.
-Using the qualification status drop-down, it is possible to view GCSE outcomes for pre-reform (referred to as 'legacy') qualifications, reformed qualifications, and legacy and reformed qualifications together.
+GCSEs in England have been reformed, please see the timetable of reforms.
+Using the qualification status buttons, it is possible to view GCSE outcomes for pre-reform (referred to as ‘legacy’) qualifications, reformed qualifications, and legacy and reformed qualifications together.
 Legacy qualifications are graded from A* to G whereas reformed qualifications are graded from 9 to 1.
 The legacy and reformed view shows outcomes for the three pairs of grades which align on the two scales: A/7, C/4 and G/1.

 For most subjects, there was no overlap in the availability of legacy and reformed qualifications.
 In these cases, the legacy and reformed view will show the percentage of students achieving grades A, C and G up to the final summer the legacy qualifications were awarded and then the percentage of students achieving grades 7, 4 and 1 from the first summer reformed qualifications in that subject were awarded onwards.

 The exception to this is mathematics, English language and classical subjects.
 For mathematics and English language, resits of legacy qualifications were available in summer 2017 - the first summer the reformed qualifications in these subjects were awarded.
 Therefore, the legacy and reformed view for these subjects includes the combined outcomes of legacy and reformed qualifications for summer 2017.